Want to be the first to work with new technology?

 What's Future Technology like?

 Future Technology is a collaboration between clients, partners and the Windesheim IT-department.
-Below you can read how this bachelor's level programme of 30 ECTS credits is structured.
+Below you can read how this full-time bachelor's level programme of 30 ECTS credits is structured.

 Project (24 ECTS credits)